ishaip/Factorio-See-Through-Rails/README.md

    - Linux: `~/.factorio/mods`
 3. Launch Factorio and enable the mod in the mod settings menu

-## Configuration
+## How It Works
-- The transparency percentage can be adjusted in the mod settings.
-Look for "Rail Transparency Level" to set your desired level of transparency (0.0 = invisible, 1.0 = opaque)
+The mod creates transparent versions of all elevated rail types and replaces them when you toggle the button.
+The transparency level is baked into the rail sprites at startup based on your setting.

 ## Compatibility
-This mod is designed to work with the latest version of Factorio.
-Ensure that your game is updated to the latest version for optimal performance.
+This mod is designed to work with Factorio 2.0+.
+It should be compatible with most other mods that don't heavily modify elevated rail entities.

 ## Acknowledgments
-Thanks to the Factorio community for their support and feedback during the development of this mod.
+Inspired by the transparent-elevated-rails mod.
+Thanks to the Factorio community for their support and feedback!

 Enjoy your enhanced factory experience!